-Many expenses incurred during the course of your Social Security Disability claim are also tax deductible.
+Many expenses incurred during your Social Security Disability claim are also tax-deductible.
+Examples Include:

 Earned Income Tax Credit (EITC or EIC)

-The U.S. IRS considers disability retirement benefits as earned income until you reach minimum retirement age.
-Minimum retirement age is the earliest age you could have received a pension or annuity if you did not have the disability.
-After you reach minimum retirement age, IRS considers the payments your pension and not earned income.
+The U.S. IRS considers disability retirement benefits as earned income until you reach the minimum retirement age.
+The minimum retirement age is the earliest age you could have received a pension or annuity if you did not have a disability.
+After you reach the minimum retirement age, the IRS considers the payments your pension and not earned income.

-Benefits such as Social Security Disability Insurance, SSI, or military disability pensions are not considered earned income and cannot be used to claim Earned Income Tax Credit (EITC).
-You may qualify for the credit only if you, or your spouse, if filing a joint return, have other earned income.
-More information at: www.irs.gov
+Benefits such as Social Security Disability Insurance, SSI, or military disability pensions are not considered earned income and cannot be used to claim the Earned Income Tax Credit (EITC).
+You may qualify for the credit only if you, or your spouse if filing a joint return, have other earned income.
+More information at: www.IRS.gov

 You may voluntarily request to have 10% of your weekly benefits withheld.
-If you are interested in this service, refer to publication BC-103 (Taxation of Unemployment Benefits & Voluntary Tax Withholding) for additional information or contact the Disability During Unemployment Office
+If you are interested in this service, refer to publication BC-103 (Taxation of Unemployment Benefits & Voluntary Tax Withholding) for additional information.